nthnerr/Joos/README.md

 ## Why use JOOS?

-* **No Adobe Media Encoder:** Skip the heavy background processes and "Connecting to Dynamic Link" delays.
-* **Faster Pipeline:** Replaces the manual workflow of exporting a massive AVI/ProRes file and then using Handbrake or other software to convert it to MP4.
+* **Fast Pipeline:** Replaces the manual workflow of exporting a massive AVI/ProRes file and then using Handbrake or other software to convert it to MP4.
 * **One-Click Workflow:** Go from your timeline to a finished MP4 in a single action.
-* **9 Quality Presets:** Choose from Eco to Lossless quality levels to match your needs.
+* **Nine Quality Presets:** Choose from nine quality levels to match your needs.
 * **Built-in Upscaling:** Optional 2x or 4x upscaling using high-quality Lanczos algorithm.
-* **Automatic Cleanup:** Intermediate master files are deleted automatically once the MP4 is ready.

 ## Installation